doublesecretagency/craft-adwizard/adwizard/README.md

 Manage your ads in the Craft control panel by clicking the "Ad Wizard" tab.

-Before you can create any **Ads**, you will first need to create at least one **Position**.
-Every ad you create will belong to a specific position.
+Before you can create any **Ads**, you will first need to create at least one **Group**.
+Every ad you create will belong to a specific group.
 Once you've created your ads, you'll then be able to embed them into your Twig templates.

 ## Embedding your ads

 You have two Twig tags available to you...

-**Render a random ad from a specific position.**
+**Render a random ad from a specific group.**

-Specify the position by its handle:
+Specify the group by its handle:

-    {{ craft.adWizard.position('rightSidebar') }}
+    {{ craft.adWizard.group('rightSidebar') }}

 **Render a single, specific ad.**